Fighting the good fight

 Matt handles complex litigation, primarily major employment disputes, product liability, business disputes, and wrongful death cases, and has secured substantial verdicts and settlements in a variety of matters, including multi-million dollar verdicts and large settlements in a number of cases.
 Matt has been recognized as a leader nationally and was, among other things, appointed to the Plaintiffs Steering Committee in Multi-District Litigation No. 2688 In Re: Windsor Wood Clad Window Products Liability Litigation.

 Matt and his team recently won a major victory in the firm’s ongoing battle against IBM and it’s bait-and-switch “uncapped” commissions scheme.
 On October 11, 2019, a California federal court judge denied IBM’s motion for summary judgment, finding cause for a jury to decide whether IBM had defrauded its sales employee when it promised uncapped commissions and later refused to pay him his full commissions.
-The matter was settled a few weeks later to the parties’ mutual satisfaction.

 - State of North Carolina